edwang09/parser_porject/readme.md

 ```
 and follow command-line instructions
 ## Limitations
-This calculator currently does not support division.
-Also, it only takes variables that has only one charactor(e.g. x,y not var, Vs etc.).
-It does not takes higher degree inputs such as 2x^2.
+* This calculator currently does not support division.
+* It only takes variables that has only one charactor(e.g. x,y not var, Vs etc.).
+* It does not takes higher degree inputs such as 2x^2.
 Finally it does not take non-integers such as 3.5 from input.

 # Run nfa2dfa using node.js:
 Please install node.js and run with command "node nfa2dfa".